whitehall: Configurable Document Types

 -

-title: Display label for the content block. -
+title: Display label for the field. -

 Content Block Validation